team-perfect-deliverables/charlie/README.md

 Dealer only deals with instances of *IPlayer*, a Java interface.
 Thus, Dealer mostly doesn't know or care if IPlayer is a real player or a bot.
 The exception is when placing bets.
-Dealer starts a new game only when Dealer receives a bet from *RealPlayer* which is an imiplementation of IPlayer.
+Dealer starts a new game only when Dealer receives a bet from *RealPlayer* which is an implementation of IPlayer.
 However, RealPlayer could also be a bot.
 It's just in practice RealPlayer is associated with a "real" player on the client.

-Bots implement *IBot*, sub-interface of IPlayer.
-IBot instances run on the server.
-Real player bots, that is,
-bots that play and bet and run on the client, implement *IArtificialPerson*, a sub-interface of IPlayer.

-These are the basic ideas.

-###Config file
+###Plugins
+Charlie has five (5) types of plugins:
+1. Shoes
+2. B9 bots
+3. N6 bots
+4. Side bets
+5. Rachel bots

 There is a system-wide properties file: _charlie.props_.
-It configures several important parameters.
+It contains plugin declarations.

+###Shoes
+A _shoe_ contains instances of *Card* objects from which Dealer deals to players.
+A shoe must implement the behaviors give by *IShoe*.
+There is a concrete class, *Shoe*, which implements IShoe.
+Shoe has six randomly shuffled decks for "serious" play and/or training.
+In general, however, an IShoe may contain as many or as few cards as necessary.
+Thus, shoes are very useful for debugging purposes.

+There is a property, _charlie.shoe_ in charlie.props.
+The value must be a fully qualified subclass of *Shoe*.
+Here's an example

+    charlie.shoe charlie.card.Shoe01

+It turns out the *Shoe01* is a one-deck shoe which I've found helpful for testing.

+When Dealer starts, it looks for this property and constructs a _charlie.card.Shoe00_.
+You then just need to add cards to *cards* which is a *List<Card>*.
+Dealer then uses this shoe.
+If you use your own shoe, you just have to make sure the class is in the Charlie project class path via a jar file or source in the IDE.

 ###Cards
-There are two types of cards: *Card* which is used by the server and client and *ACard* by the client only.
-The client ACard is an "animated" card and has an image of a card.
+There are two types of cards: *Card* and *ACard*.
-The client translates from Card to ACard since the dealer only sends Card instances.
+Card is used
+by the controller (i.e., the server) and view (i.e., the client) to implement the play rules.

-Instances of Card have a rank and a suit.
+Card objects have rank and suit.

 The following snippet constructs a three of spades:

     Card card = new Card(3, Card.Suit.SPADES)

-To make an Ace of spades, do this:
+Here's how to make an Ace of spades:

     Card card = new Card(Card.ACE, Card.Suit.SPADES)

+Once you have a Card, you add it to the shoe as follows:

+    cards.add(card)

 Card has various methods to inquire about itself, like its value, whether it is a face card (J<, K, Q), an Ace, etc.

-In theory, this is no need to construct an ACard.
-THere is a public static method, _animate_, on ACard to convert from Card to ACard.

-###Shoes
-The first thing to know before developing bots is how to control the cards which come from a _shoe_.
-There is a property, _charlie.shoe_.
-The value must be a fully qualified subclass of *Shoe*.
-Here's an example

-    charlie.shoe charlie.card.Shoe00

-When the dealer starts, it looks for this property and constructs a _charlie.card.Shoe00_.
-You then just need to add cards to *cards* which is a *List<Card>*.
-Dealer then uses this shoe.
+ACard is the "animated" analog of Card.
+It is a subclass of *Sprite*.
+ACard objects move around the table and have front and back faces.
+They are in many way more sophisticated than a Card.
+They key things to know are that an ACard constructs itself from a Card, has a home position on the table, and a current position on the table.
+ACard always seeks its home position starting from wherever it is on the table.
+The card motion is along a Euclidena straight line.

+###B9 & N6 bots
+These not only act like a player.
+They implement *IBot* which is a sub-interface of IPlayer.
+In other words, they implement IPlayer.
+As far as Dealer is concerned, they are players.
+The only thing is they run on the server, not the client.
+This means they have special access to the server and can crash the server.

+You specify these bots in the charlie.props file with the keys _charlie.bot.b9_ and _charlie.bot.n6_ respectively.
+The key must declare the fully qualified class names.

+On the table, Dealer plays B9 in the left seat and N6, the right seat.
+RealPlayer is in the middle or heads-up seat.

+Dealer implicitly assumes IPlayer instances are an independent threads.
+What does this mean?
+An IBot must create its own thread to invoke Dealer.
+For instance, IBot defines through IPlayer the behavior, _play_.
+Dealer invokes this method only once on IBot when it is the player's turn.
+IBot needs to respond by invoking _hit_, _stay_, etc. on Dealer.
+However, it cannot invoke these methods on Dealer in the same thread that's running the play method.
+IBot must instead spawn (or wakeup) a worker thread and return to Dealer which is waiting passively for a response.
+The worker thread then can invoke methods Dealer.

+I will just point out that if IBot, in its worker thread, invokes _hit_, Dealer responds in turn by invoking _deal_ on IBot.
+Here again, IBot must use a worker thread to respond to the new card.

+For all practical purposes, B9 and N6 bots are identical from Dealer's point of view except for the seating.
+The intent of having these two bots was to also employ different play strategies.
+For instance, B9 might use the [Wizard of Odds](http://wizardofodds.com/games/blackjack/) 21 cell strategy where N6 might use the 420 cell strategy.
+BTW, the Dealer does not, at the moment, support splits and that fact cuts down on the number of cells.

+###Side bets

+###Rachel bots